Authors & Discussants

 Maria Guilhermina Castro

-Maria Guilhermina Castro is an Associate Professor at School of Arts of the Catholic University of Portugal.
+Maria Guilhermina Castro is an Assistant Professor at School of Arts of the Catholic University of Portugal.
 She investigates narrative and character creation and arts-based learning at Research Centre for Science and Technology of Arts.
 These studies are published in scientific journals, books and conferences, while previously she researched on other themes of psychology of arts, romantic relationships and career guidance, in over 60 publications.
 Guilhermina collaborates as assistant editor of CITAR Journal and co-organizes the Narrative, Media and Cognition Conference, which she co-founded.
 She is Vice-president of AIM - Association of Moving Image Researchers - as well as co-responsible for the working group “Audiovisual Narratives” of this association.
 She received both her graduation and her doctorate in Psychology from the University of Porto (Portugal) and did advanced training in Morenian Psychodrama.
 It is worth mentioning her acting training trough open courses at Superior School of Music and Performing Arts – Porto (ESMAE) and the advanced training in Psychotherapy and Career Guidance.
 Guilhermina was psychologist in private practice and schools during eight years.

 An Associate Professor of "Informatics, emphasizing upon developing educational software" at the Department of Early Childhood Education of the University of Western Macedonia, located in Florina, Greece.
 He is the director of the ‘Creativity, Innovation and Technology in Education’ – CrInTE research laboratory.
 His research interests include, among others: (a) technology-based learning environments, (b) ICTs application in education, (c) educational software, and (d) innovative teaching approaches.
 Over the past few years, he works intensively on digital storytelling, art-based learning approaches via technology, game-based learning, collaborative learning and innovative technology based teaching approaches.
 A focal point of his research is that of tangible digital narrative approaches.
 He has participated in over 200 international conferences as a member of the scientific committee, is a member of the reviewers’ board of 37 scientific journals and publishes regularly within his research interests, having over 180 scientific papers.